YummyYang/yummyyang.github.com/index.md

       status: junior

-Here's a sample "list ".(with some bug)
+Here's a sample "list ":

 <ul class="posts">
   {% for post in site.posts %}